Agoric/agoric-sdk/packages/vow/README.md

 ```

 You can use `heapVowE` exported from `@agoric/vow`, which converts a chain of
-promises and vows to a promise for its final fulfilment, by unwrapping any
+promises and vows to a promise for its final fulfillment, by unwrapping any
 intermediate vows:

 ```js